 • All grant applications must be submitted through our online form.

-• Prospective applicants are asked to discuss their grant request with Community Foundation staff before beginning the application process.
+• Prospective applicants are required to discuss their grant request with Community Foundation staff before beginning the application process.
 Please call Danielle Johnson at (315) 883-5554 or email at djohnson@cnycf.org.

 If your organization receives an IDEA grant, we request that you submit a final report.
 These reports assist us in assessing our grantmaking efforts.